Training with qualifications

 Courses recognised as carrying Professional Grade status in youth work.
 From September 2010 you can only qualify if you gain an undergraduate Honours Degree (Level 6) or a Postgraduate Diploma (Level 7).
 There are different validating bodies in England, Wales, Scotland and Ireland, but they all recognise each other's qualifications.
 See additional notes.

-Three year full-time or part-time equivalent degree course validated by the university of Gloucestershire and incorporating professional validation (JNC); taught at five regional centres around the UK - Bristol Bible College, Ridley Hall Cambridge, Belfast Bible College (Ireland), St. Johns Nottingham (Midlands) and CMS Oxford - combining teaching days at the regional centre and learning in a professional practice agency (a church or faith based organisation).
+Three year full-time or part-time equivalent degree course validated by the University of Gloucestershire and incorporating professional validation (JNC); combining teaching days at the regional centre (CYM Ireland) and learning in a professional practice agency (a church or faith based organisation).

-A three-year degree programme that can be studied at Moorlands College Christchurch (either Campus-Based or Placement-Based) or Moorlands Midlands (from Sep15 subject to validation), learning through excellently taught modules and varied practical experience.
+A three-year degree programme that can be studied at Moorlands College Christchurch (either Campus-Based or Placement-Based) or Moorlands Midlands (Placement-Based), learning through excellently taught modules and varied practical experience.
 Award includes JNC professional qualification

 from Moorlands College

 The Youth Work and Ministry path of the BA (Hons) in Theology is designed for candidates who wish to prepare for a professional career in youth work or youth ministry, and delivers the foundations for a professional qualification in this area.